-It is possible to configure a unit as a backup master, preventing the interruption of certain functions should the master fail.
-To configure a backup master, dip-switch 3 of the S4 must be set to On At start-up, the service parameters must be configured independently on both the HMI of the master and the backup master.
-This can be done by setting the former and copying the parameters to the backup unit via USB.
-This is the only way to ensure that when the master fails, the other will provide the system with the same pre-loaded functions.
+At start-up, the service parameters must be configured independently on both the HMI of the master and the back-up master.
+This can be done by setting the former and copying the parameters to the back-up unit via USB.
+This is the only way to ensure that when the master fails, the other will provide the system with the same pre-loaded modes.

-Switching from the Master to the Backup Master will only take place in the event of major system alarms and only the state (On/Off), Mode (Hot/Cold) and setpoint operation parameters are copied.
+Switching from the Master to the Back-up Master will only take place in the event of major system alarms and only the status (On/Off), Mode (Hot/Cold) and setpoint operation parameters are copied.
 The remaining user setting parameters are not transferred to the system in case of problems.
-It is therefore advisable to copy that set on the Master to the backup master on a regular basis to prevent loss of the desired settings
+It is therefore advisable to copy that set on the Master to the back-up master on a regular basis to prevent loss of the desired settings.

-Wiring diagram of the electrical control system for the cascade system (1N ~)
+Wiring diagram of the electrical control system for the cascade system (1N ")